 The successful SE student must have access to a modern computer with Microsoft Office software, e-mail, and full Internet connectivity.
 The computer should have audio capability.
 For students in the Systems Engineering online program, it is expected that you will have a small computer camera and a head set microphone to enhance communication with your instructors and other students.

 JHU EP Systems Engineering courses use web software to augment or to deliver the course material.
-Students will be provided access and training to such course management tools as Blackboard.
+Students will be provided access and training to such course management tools as Canvas.
 They are a combined set of software tools designed to help instructors, researchers, and students create websites for collaboration, help keep classes organized, help post announcements to keep students informed, help students stay organized, and help provide resources and information.
 Students submit their assignments online, and take online self-grading quizzes and anonymous surveys.
-To access Blackboard, you will use your JHED ID and password.
+To access Canvas, you will use your JHED ID and password.
 If you do not know your JHED ID, please see our instructions on how to find your JHED ID.

 For office hours and group project time in online courses, JHU uses Zoom to provide enhanced synchronous communication via videoconferencing.
 Sessions may be recorded so that you can view the content and interactions at a later time.